 We did ‘Rhinoceros’ by Eugène Ionesco which I remember quite clearly.
 The way the actors gradually morphed from humans to rhinoceroses when they are infected by the disease ‘rhinoceritis’ was amazing.
 And this is amateur theater!
 Ionesco is very clearly using ‘rhinoceritis’ as a symbol for fascism.
 The whole production was fascinating.

 And there was ‘The Threepenny Opera’ – in German ”Die Dreigroschenoper’..
-My lifelong connection to Bertholt Brecht’s and Kurt Weill’s masterpiece began in 1946.
+My lifelong connection to Bertolt Brecht’s and Kurt Weill’s masterpiece began in 1946.
 The play’s first opening was on 31 August 1928 at the Berliner Ensemble, Theater am Schiffbauerdamm, founded by Bertholt Brecht, a Marxist.
-However, because of the rising Nazi movement, he and Kurt Weill, with wife Lotte Lenya, were wise enough to flee to the U.S. in 1933.
+However, because of the rising Nazi movement, he and Kurt Weill, with wife Lotte Lenya, were wise to escape to the U.S. in 1933.

-The future Mrs Peachum, the extraordinary Stina Ståle and Mr Peachum, good old Robert Johnson, came to our place to listen to Arne’s 78 rpm records of the original version from 1928.
-I later saw the movie from 1931 before leaving Sweden for the U.S., with the unforgettable Lotte Lenya, who at that time had a very good voice.
-She was ‘Die Seeräuberjenny’ (Pirate Jenny) and she sings my very favorite song with her very natural and seemingly unschooled voice.
+I saw the movie from 1931 before leaving Sweden for the U.S., The unforgettable Lotte Lenya, who at that time had a very good voice, not strong but very dramatic, was the whore and ‘Die Seeräuberjenny’ (Pirate Jenny) and she sings my very favorite song with her very natural and seemingly unschooled voice.

-I even managed to find that very recording in a CD much much later in France.
+I even managed to find that very recording in a CD many decade later in France.